The glamping craze is sweeping across America as of late.

 - Breathability – Sometimes a downside of durability and weatherproofing is a lack of breathability.
 This is especially true with some tents made from synthetic fabrics.
 Despite its robustness, canvas is a relatively breathable material.

-- Flame Protection – If you plan to use a wood stove or a camping heater inside your glamping tent, look for a model made with materials that is compatible with wood burning stoves.
+- Flame Protection – If you plan to use a wood stove or a camping heater inside your glamping tent, look for a model made with materials that are compatible with wood-burning stoves.
 Faxed canvas is one of the best options.

 Canvas is the go-to material for many luxury tents.
 It is extremely durable, incredibly weatherproof (with a rainfly), and breathes well.
 But it`s also heavy and bulky.
-A synthetic material is probably a better (and often cheaper) option for those glamping in decent weather conditions (not winter).
+Synthetic material is probably a better (and often cheaper) option for those glamping in decent weather conditions (not winter).

 Ease of Use